MakeSchool-17/ios-app-gregwk/ADD.md

 --Next Milestones--

-    Begin Parsing JSON files from Common Standards Project.
+    Begin Parsing JSON from Common Standards API
     Save data to Parse
-    Implement single sign-in--once user has created a profile and signed in, use Parse's currentuser setting to skip sign in screen from then on.
+    Implement single sign-in--once user has created a profile and signed in, use Parse's currentUser setting to skip sign in screen from then on.
-    Server Synchronization.
-NBD.
+    Fix scroll view issue on login screen

     --debugging--
         Scroll View doesnt adjust from open keyboard on LoginViewController